Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Buy when the price breaks above the neckline, keep your stop loss below the low and stop loss above the high.

-A double top pattern forms when the price hits the same resistance level twice and fails to give a breakout, so the market starts moving downward.
+A double-top trading pattern forms when the price hits the same resistance level twice and fails to give a breakout, so the market starts moving downward.
+These chart patterns are very beginners friendly and very easy to identify it.

 • How to Trade: Sell when the price gives a rejection from its resistance level and breaks its previous low.
 Take entry there, set your stop loss at the previous high and your take profit at the previous low.